This post may contain affiliate links. Please read our disclosure policy.

 Pin this recipe for later!Pin This

-Why We Love This Recipe
+Why I Love This Recipe

 An image of a hand holding a scoop of poppy seed chicken over a baking dish.

-How to Make Poppy Seed Chicken Casserole
+How To Make Poppy Seed Chicken

-See recipe card below for ingredient quantities and full instructions.
+See the recipe card below for full, detailed instructions

 A collage of images showing step-by-step how to make poppy seed chicken.